sigmavirus24/github3.py/LATEST_VERSION_NOTES.rst

   - ``GitHub#me`` which retrieves the authenticated user's information

-- Remove legacy watching API:
+- The legacy watching API has been removed:

   - ``GitHub#subscribe``